Compact presentability of tree almost automorphism groups: Presentation of

 \begin{thm} The natural map $G \rightarrow \Daaut$ is an isomorphism.
 Furthermore, the Dehn function of the presentation $\left\langle S \mid R \right\rangle$ is asymptotically bounded by that of $V_{d,k}$. \end{thm}

 It is clear that the map from $G$ to $\Daaut$ is a well defined morphism because relations $R_{\Sigma}, R_{D}, (R_i)$ are satisfied in $\Daaut$, and it is onto because $S$ generates the group $\Daaut$.
-So proving the first claim comes down to proving that this morphism is injective, i.e. any word in $F_S$ representing the identity in the group $\Daaut$ already represents the trivial element in the group $G$.
+So proving the first claim comes down to proving that this morphism is injective, i.e.\ any word in $F_S$ representing the identity in the group $\Daaut$ already represents the trivial element in the group $G$.
 This will be achieved, as well as the proof of the upper bound on the Dehn function, in Proposition \ref{dehn}, using both geometric and combinatorial arguments.

-The goal of Lemma \ref{lem-i} and Corollary \ref{u-replace} is to prove that relations in the group $\Daaut$ coming from the fact that the subgroups $W_k(D)$ and $V_{d,k}$ intersect non-trivially, are already satisfied in the group $G$, and to obtain a precise estimate of their cost.
+The goal of Proposition \ref{u-replace} is to prove that relations in the group $\Daaut$ coming from the fact that the subgroups $W_k(D)$ and $V_{d,k}$ intersect non-trivially, are already satisfied in the group $G$, and to obtain a precise estimate of their cost.